How big a turkey should I buy? That and other Thanksgiving FAQs answered.

 What should I do with leftovers?

 For some of us, this is really the best part of Thanksgiving.
 After you’ve sent home some of the extras with your friends and family, the options are endless.
 Make a Thanksgiving hash or stuffing waffles for Friday breakfast.
 Use your vegetables to fill tacos or sandwiches, or blend them into puree for soup.
-Turn bread into croutons or bread crumbs or this strata.
+Turn bread into croutons or breadcrumbs or this strata.
 Eat Apple Cranberry Crumb Pie for breakfast.
 Make some cookies.
 We could go on, or you could click here for more great ideas.